ngoxuansy30082002/SDN_LoadBalancing/README.md

 #### Starting the Mininet Topology

-1. Create a new terminal window and navigate to the `mininet` directory:
+1. Create a new terminal window:
     ```bash
     cd ..
     ```